What we can learn from U.S. sentiment about the coronavirus to help stop a second wave

 Looking ahead

 What the research community is learning about American attitudes and behaviors during COVID-19 will have far-reaching implications moving forward.
-Not only can officials leverage the information to inform communications and policy as COVID-19 progresses.
-They can also use the data to inform comprehensive, and evolving, approaches to new, rapidly-unfolding public health crises in the future.
+Not only can officials leverage the information to inform communications and policy as COVID-19 progresses, but they can also use the data to inform comprehensive, and evolving, approaches to new, rapidly unfolding public health crises in the future.

 The public health and economic impacts of the current pandemic have been devastating, unprecedented, and largely unpredictable.
 However, if some good can come from this, it is the fact that the knowledge we are gaining today will ultimately help our country emerge on the other side more resilient and better prepared to handle future crises than ever before.